 Restoring the clearcut site offers numerous social benefits, including the opportunity to establish strong connections with neighboring restoration organizations, paving the way for fruitful partnerships in the future.
-Restoration projects inform the citizens of the Northwest raising awareness about the significance of reforestation and the positive outcomes that will stem from the team's endeavors.
+Restoration projects inform the citizens of the Northwest raising awareness about the significance of reforestation and the positive outcomes that will stem from conservation team's endeavors.
 Furthermore, the restoration work will not only enhance the visual appeal of the area but also significantly improve the natural habitat for wildlife, while reducing the risk of floods and wildfires.
 The land's biodiversity will flourish, with an increase in the prevalence of native plants, and the team's efforts will play a crucial role in supporting pollinators by providing essential traditional plants for their sustenance.
-Above all, the dissemination of knowledge through community projects will be pivotal to the success of the work conducted at the site.
-The insight gained from such endeavors will help foster a reconnection to the land (Sotomayor, 2023).